herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/Modules/Lifecycle System/Document Lifecycle-Driven Invalidation System.md

 8. **SchedulingService** / **UpdateScheduler**
 9. **MutationBatchProcessor**

-### 2.1 DocumentLifecycleManager
+### 2.1 LifecycleManager

 Central coordinator that maintains the **current lifecycle state** of the document and **enforces valid state transitions**.
 It ensures that operations such as layout calculation never happen while styles are still out of date, and it orchestrates the scheduling of updates.

 - **Responsibilities**:

     - Maintain the current lifecycle state (e.g., _StyleDirty_, _StyleClean_, _LayoutDirty_, _LayoutClean_, _PaintDirty_, _PaintClean_)
-    - Enforce valid state transitions (e.g., can’t do layout if style is dirty)
+    - Enforce valid state transitions (e.g., can't do layout if style is dirty)
     - Schedule updates based on document state, delegating to the scheduling service
     - Provide a centralized point for tracking and debugging document state
 - **Key Methods** (Examples):